medfreeman/RogueSquadron3DInstaller/README.md

 *for Windows (All 32 and 64 bit versions from XP) and Wine*

-*tested on Windows 7 Ultimate x64, Ubuntu 14.04 Trusty x64, Debian Wheezy 7.6 x64 on Wine 1.7.26 and 1.7.27, with Intel graphics HD4000, Nvidia Geforce 620m, and Geforce GTX 660Ti*
+*tested on Windows 7 Ultimate x64, Ubuntu 14.04 Trusty x64, Debian Wheezy 7.6 x64 on Wine 1.7.26, 1.7.27 and 1.7.28, with Intel graphics HD4000, Nvidia Geforce 620m, and Geforce GTX 660Ti*

 **This software is freeware.
 It is neither supported nor endorsed by LucasArts.
 Use at your own risk!
 Original CD required.**

+**You may only redistribute the original executables when done free of charge and all files are left intact (no additions, removals or alterations).**

 Made with [nsis](http://nsis.sourceforge.net) 3.0b1